Trauma Therapy in Northern Virginia: Confidential Online Care for Adults in Arlington, Alexandria, Fairfax & Falls Church

 -

 Yes.
-I’m a self‑pay, insurance‑free practice—supportive for clearance‑sensitive and public‑facing roles.
+I'm a self-pay, insurance-free practice, which is well suited for clearance-sensitive and public-facing roles.

 -